 Figure 2.2: Trivial synchronous BFS tree construction.
 The root sends "1" to all neighbors.
-Nodes receiving a message "d" know they are in distance d from the root, send d + 1 to all neighbors, and terminate.
+Nodes receiving a message "d" know they are in distance d from the root, send d+1 to all neighbors, and terminate.
 Here we see the algorithm in the complete graph; in general, it requires D synchronous rounds, where D is the diameter of the network.

 Synchronizer β requires a tree to operate, preferably one with small depth d.
-In synchronous systems, flooding is a simple yet efficient method to construct a breadth-first search (BFS) spanning tree using at most 2|E| messages and ensuring that $d \leq D$, where is the network diameter and dist(v, w) is the length of a shortest path from v
+In synchronous systems, flooding is a simple yet efficient method to construct a breadth-first search (BFS) spanning tree using at most 2|E| messages and ensuring that $d \leq D$, where is the network diameter and dist(v, w) is the length of a shortest path from v to w.
+However, in asynchronous systems the spanning tree constructed by the flooding algorithm may be far from BFS; in the worst case, we construct a line in a complete graph (see Figure 2.4)!

-$$D := \max{v,w \in V} \{ \operatorname{dist}(v,w) \}$$
+$$D := \max{v, w \in V} \{ \text{dist}(v, w) \}$$ (2.1)